Aztic/Py-Cytube_scheduler/README.md

 # Py-Cytube_scheduler
 A scheduler bot for [cytu.be](https://cytu.be) that uses [Sanic](https://github.com/channelcat/sanic) as backend.
 Was inspired by this [cytube bot](https://github.com/nuclearace/CytubeBot)
+I only recommend using this for personal purposes.

 ## Requirements
 If you want to install them manually, go ahead.
 If not, use `pip install -r requirements.txt`.